TakamichiOsumi/B-Plus-Tree/README.md

 ## Notes

 This is written to understand the basic flows of B+ Tree algorithms.
 In order to focus on their logics, some operations that manipulate keys and children are encapsulated by linked list library.

-The difference from the normal B+ Tree is that nodes at the same depth are connected as doubly linked list.